managedbyq/mbq.metrics/README.rst

 HTTP Metrics with Django Middleware
 -----------------------------------
 This library also contains a piece of django middleware you can use to create an awesome `HTTP datadog dashboard <https://app.datadoghq.com/dash/893352>`_ for your service!
-The middleware reports the following metrics to datadog:
+The middleware reports the following metrics to Datadog:

 * Request duration in milliseconds
 * Status codes (200, 404, 503 etc)